The Best Signature $12 Dish in Every State

 Runner-up: West Tampa Sandwich Shop in Tampa

 Varieties of the Cuban can be found in Florida, including Miami style that omits salami and uses a combination of ham, pork, Swiss, pickle chips, and mustard in between Cuban bread, or a Tampa style that includes salami in the mix.
-Enriqueta’s is a no-frills stop loved by locals for its hearty sandwiches, including a Cuban that comes with ham, cheese, pork, pickles, mustard, and mayonnaise for $8.
-West Tampa Sandwich Shop also is known for its Cuban dishes and specialty sandwiches like the Cuban filled with ham, pork, salami, Swiss, mayonnaise, mustard, and pickles at under $5.
+Enriqueta’s is a no-frills stop loved by locals for its hearty sandwiches, including a Cuban that comes with ham, cheese, pork, pickles, mustard, and mayonnaise for $9.
+West Tampa Sandwich Shop also is known for its Cuban dishes and specialty sandwiches like the Cuban filled with ham, pork, salami, Swiss, mayonnaise, mustard, and pickles at around $5.

 Related: Best Deli Sandwiches: A 50-State Bucket List